Pre-Book/docs/docs/setup/README.md

 To do this, you can use the downloader below.
 Simply press one of the download buttons to get started.

+!!! warning "UBlock Origin and similar tools"
+    One of the scripts used here is blocked by UBlock Origin.

+    Some exceptions have been made, we are not one of them.
+Do not report this to UBlock, [they know](https://github.com/uBlockOrigin/uAssets/issues/16440).

+    This was fixed for the AtlasOS docs and MSDL ([:material-github:Atlas docs PR](https://github.com/uBlockOrigin/uAssets/pull/20642)).

+    If you have such tools, this downloader will use a proxy.
+However, to avoid strain on said proxy, we recommend disabling your adblocker on this page temporarily (re-enable it once the download is done).

 **Based upon:** [Microsoft Software Download Listing](https://github.com/massgravel/msdl)

 **Taken from:** [AtlasOS Docs](https://github.com/Atlas-OS/docs/blob/master/docs/javascripts/msdl.js)